 PL 101.
-Introduction to Logic
+Introduction to Logic (O, T▶)

 This course will enable the student to understand the logical concepts and methods of critical thinking.
 The student will apply logical principles to contemporary issues and critically analyze the views and reasoning of others.
-Credits: 3 Kansas System Wide Transfer Course (PHL1030)
+Credits: 3 Kansas SystemWide Transfer Course (PHL1030) Note(s) O - This course is offered online.

 PL 290.
-Philosophy 1
+Philosophy 1 (O, T▶)

 This course will enable the student to evaluate the philosophical concepts and arguments contained in the commentaries and/or selections from the works of various historical and contemporary philosophers.
 The student will apply philosophical principles to contemporary issues and synthesize the teachings of the philosophers into a coherent set of principles that can guide personal conduct and thought.
-Credits: 3 Kansas System Wide Transfer Course (PHL1010)
+Credits: 3 Kansas SystemWide Transfer Course (PHL1010) Note(s) O - This course is offered online.

 PL 291.
-Ethics
+Ethics (O, T▶)

 This course will enable the student to evaluate ethical concepts and arguments contained in the commentaries or selections from the works of various historical and contemporary writers.
 The student will apply ethical principles to contemporary personal and world issues and synthesize those ethical concepts and arguments into a coherent set of principles that can guide personal conduct and thought.
-Credits: 3 Kansas System Wide Transfer Course (PHL1020)
+Credits: 3 Kansas SystemWide Transfer Course (PHL1020) Note(s) O - This course is offered online.